sartaj-sphp/vscode-sartajphp-intellisense/README.md

         "*.sphp": "json"
     }

-you also need to setup php and sphpserver executeables path.
+you also need to setup php and sphpserver executeables path. set sphpserver path in

+php.sphpExecutablePath : "up folder/..../node_modules/sphpdesk/res/sphpserver/sphpserver-win.exe"

+setting to run SphpServer App.

 Install SphpServer with sphpdesk npm package

 npm install -g sphpdesk

 <a href="https://www.npmjs.com/package/sphpdesk">https://www.npmjs.com/package/sphpdesk</a>

 You need at least PHP 7.4 installed for the extension to work.
 You can either add it to your PATH or set the `php.executablePath` setting.

 **Note: PHP 8.0 does work, PHP 8.1 support is work in progress.**